Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Msie/readme.txt

    JavaScriptEngineSwitcher.Msie contains adapter `MsieJsEngine` (wrapper for the MSIE JavaScript Engine for .Net (http://github.com/Taritsyn/MsieJavaScriptEngine)).
-   For correct working of the MSIE JavaScript Engine it is recommended to install Internet Explorer 9 and above on a server.
+   For correct working of the MSIE JavaScript Engine it is recommended to install Internet Explorer 9+ or Microsoft Edge on the machine.

    =============
    RELEASE NOTES